-The following subsections summarize the radiological operations at the Mound Plant from March 1, 1959 through March 5, 1980, and the information available to NIOSH to characterize particular processes and radioactive source materials.
+The following subsections summarize the radiological operations at the Mound Plant from September 1, 1972 through December 31, 1972 and January 1, 1975 through December 31, 1976 and include additional information before and after these dates to provide the reader with a better understanding of Mound operations.
+The information available to NIOSH characterizes particular processes and radioactive source materials.
 Using available sources, NIOSH has attempted to gather process and source descriptions, information regarding the identity and quantities of radionuclides of concern, and information describing processes through which the radiation exposures of concern may have occurred and the physical environment in which they may have occurred.
 The information included within this evaluation report is meant only to be a summary of the available information.

-Unless otherwise indicated, information for Section 4.0 and its related subsections was obtained from SEC Petition Evaluation Report for Petition SEC-00090, Mound Plant (NIOSH, 2007).
+Unless otherwise indicated, information for Section 4.0 and its related subsections was obtained from SEC Petition Evaluation Report for Petition SEC-00090, Mound Plant (NIOSH, 2007) and SEC Petition Evaluation Report for Petition SEC-00171, Mount Plant (NIOSH, 2010).